 Did you know?
 Most visitors abandon a mobile site if it takes longer than three seconds to load.

 How does Google rank pages?

-Relevancy is crucial.
-Without discussing the over 200 ranking factors – it is important to understand how Google Search works.
+Google matches a user’s intent with relevant results.
+Relevancy is at the core of how their ranking algorithm, with over 200 ranking factors, it is important to first understand how Google Search works.
 It starts first with crawling, then indexing, and ultimately – ranking.

 Why mobile-first and why now?

 In the past, Google has historically and primarly used the desktop version of a website’s content.
 Now, the majority of users access Google and the web via a mobile device.
 And, as such, Google’s index will mostly use the mobile version of a web page’s content going forward.2

 It should be noted that although Google made the case for moving from ‘m-dot URLs’ last September, they will continue to show the most appropriate website address to users (whether it’s desktop or mobile) in search results.